Tick Season is Upon Us

 According to the Oregon Vet Medical Association, “The Companion Animal Parasite Council’s interactive map shows Lyme disease activity in each Oregon county.
 Woods that host the Western black-legged tick are where the majority of cases occur.
 In 2016, 103 cases of Lyme disease were reported in Oregon dogs.
 Most cases occur in the summer months.”

-According to a recent Fox article, and Dr. Norman of Bethany Family Pet Clinic, there is another tick you need to be aware of this summer.
+According to a Fox article and Dr. Norman of Bethany Family Pet Clinic, there is another tick you need to be aware of this summer.

 “The deer tick is of special concern in Oregon,” he explained.
 “That tick is very common in the areas west of the Cascades, in the Columbia Gorge and in southern Oregon.